 - Based on my information, how quickly would you want me to start taking part in the therapy schedule, following detox?

-Does Covid-19 Affect My Rehab Treatment?
+How Does Covid-19 Affect Rehab Centres?

 Few people successfully make it into long term recovery without the help of the bigger group around them.

-Step 3 - Managing The Budget For Treatment
+Step 3 - Planning The Financials Of Rehab

 The ability of third sector or voluntary organisations to deal with more complex detox needs is usually slim - it's worth looking into this though.